 7. How to notify Commissioner of price changes

-If section 22B(3) of the Act requires a supplier to notify the Commissioner of a price change, the way in which notification is to be given is by directly uploading information about the price change using the Commissioner’s Fuel Watch website at the address www.fuelwatch.wa.gov.au on the internet.
+If section 22B of the Act requires a supplier to notify the Commissioner of a proposed price change, the way in which notification is to be given is by directly uploading information about the price change using the Commissioner’s Fuel Watch website at the address www.fuelwatch.wa.gov.au on the internet.

 [Regulation 7 inserted in Gazette 11 Jul 2001 p.
-3461.]

-8. Previous month’s weighted average price

-The weighted average price for a particular kind of motor fuel supplied from a declared terminal during the previous month, which section 22C of the Act requires to be displayed, is calculated (to the nearest 0.1 cent/litre) by using the formula:

-where —

-A is the weighted average price in cents/litre;

-t is the total number of transactions used to calculate the weighted average price;

-Pn is the price in cents/litre for the nth transaction used to calculate the weighted average price;

-Vn is the volume in litres of the nth transaction used to calculate the weighted average price;

-Tv is the total volume in litres of all the transactions used to calculate the weighted average price.
+3461; amended in Gazette 18 Nov 2014 p.
+4323.]

-[Regulation 8 inserted in Gazette 11 Jul 2001 p.
-3461.]
+[8.
+Deleted in Gazette 18 Nov 2014 p.
+4323.]

 9. Details of price differences

-(1) If section 22E(2) of the Act requires that an invoice for a supply of motor fuel from a declared terminal show details as to the difference between the displayed price and the maximum price fixed by an order under section 12 of the Act for another declared terminal, the details to be shown are a description of each component of each of those prices that the supplier considers contributes to the difference, and the amount of each of those components.
+(1) If section 22E(2) of the Act requires that an invoice for a supply of motor fuel from a declared terminal show details as to the difference between the relevant price and the maximum price fixed by an order under section 12 of the Act for another declared terminal, the details to be shown are a description of each component of each of those prices that the supplier considers contributes to the difference, and the amount of each of those components.

 (2) A component needs to be described with sufficient particularity to clearly identify the expense or other item concerned.